microkits/docs-website/websites/microinjection/docs/core-concepts/modules.md

 ## Adding a module to the container

-You can use `container.addModule()` to load modules into a container instance.
+You can use `container.addModule()` to add modules into a container instance.

 ```typescript
 import { Microinjection } from "@microkits/microinjection";